 The Gold Standard in Latino Political Polling

-Most frequently, our clients are interested in the voter behavior.
-Accordingly, our surveys employ rigorous social science standards and precise information about Latino demographics to make sure our respondents reflect the Latino electorate.
-Clients and the larger public can be confident in the accuracy of our survey results.
-Sound methodology and appropriate protocols are essential to a survey’s validity, here we highlight the most important aspects to our approach that make Latino Decisions “the gold standard in Latino American political polling”.
+At Latino Decisions, we specialize in research of diverse populations, including the Latino population in the United States and the national electorate.
+Our surveys of Latino voters employ rigorous social science standards and precise information about Latino demographics to make sure our respondents reflect the Latino electorate.
+Sound methodology and appropriate protocols are essential to a survey’s validity, and we take care to ensure that our clients and the larger public can be confident in the accuracy of our survey results.
+Below, we’ve outlined our approach, and why Latino Decisions is regarded as “the gold standard in Latino American political polling”.

 Latino Decisions conducts surveys of Latinos in the United States, many times focusing specifically on Latino registered voters.
 In our Latino registered voters surveys, we poll respondents who self-identify as Latino or Hispanic and are registered to vote in a given state or nationwide.
 Our national polls are always based on 50-state national sampling proportionate to the Latino population.
 Our samples are drawn randomly from the most recent publicly available list of registered voters in the given state or nationwide, and based on Hispanic households, as identified by different commercial vendors, and merged with third party data to secure telephone numbers; both landline and cellphone numbers are included.